swansonk14/SyntheMol/README.md

     + [Bioactivity](#bioactivity)
     + [Diversity](#diversity)

-TODO: Update README with multiparameter optimization input to generate.py

 ## Installation

 SyntheMol can be installed in < 3 minutes on any operating system using pip (optionally within a conda environment).